Template-assisted Contrastive Learning of Task-oriented Dialogue Sentence Embeddings: Introduction

+Contrastive Learning~\cite{contrast-2006} is a method to learn sentence embeddings by bringing semantically associated samples closer while pushing unrelated samples further apart.
+Unsupervised contrastive learning has been gaining momentum since it does not require human annotations, requiring supervision signals that augment original sentence.
+Some examples of supervision signals are document spans~\cite{declutr-2021}, Wikipedia entries~\cite{ease-2022}, consequent sentences~\cite{zhou2022learning}, prompt augmentations~\cite{promptbert-2022} and dropout hidden weights~\cite{simcse-2021}.

-Learning sentence embeddings from dialogues has recently attracted increasing attentions \cite{zhou2022learning, liu2021dialoguecse}.
-Learning high quality dialogue semantics \cite{hou2020few,krone2020learning,yu2021few} helps solving various downstream tasks, especially in the scenarios with limited annotations \cite{snell2017prototypical,vinyals2016matching,hyprank-2018, skill-routing-2021}.
-Due to fast development of contrastive learning \cite{chen2020simple,he2020momentum,hjelm2018learning,CLIP-2021,simclrv2-2020}, there has been solid success in learning universal sentence representations in both supervised \cite{sbert-2019} and unsupervised manner \cite{simcse-2021,diffcse-2022,declutr-2021, ease-2022,promptbert-2022}.
-However, universal sentence embeddings usually achieve undesirable performance in dialogue domain \cite{zhou2022learning}, since the relationship between utterances are not well utilized.
+Benefitting from the advance of contrastive learning, there has been solid success in learning universal sentence representations in both supervised~\cite{sbert-2019,feng-etal-2022-language} and unsupervised manner~\cite{simcse-2021,diffcse-2022,declutr-2021, ease-2022,promptbert-2022}.
+However, universal sentence embeddings usually achieve undesirable performance in dialogue domain~\cite{zhou2022learning,wu2020todbert}, since specific semantic relations between dialogue utterances exist (Appendix~\ref{sec:eval}).

 In this paper, we explore how we can create semantically relevant sentence embeddings for dialogue.
-Templates~\cite{template-2020} and slots are high quality auxiliary data for dialogue understanding purposes~\cite{hyprank-2018, slurp-2020, massive-2022}.
-They are a variable representation of text structure and salient entity values.
+Templates~\cite{template-2020} and slots are high-quality auxiliary data for dialogue understanding purposes~\cite{hyprank-2018, slurp-2020, massive-2022}.
+They are a variable representation of text structure and salient slot values.
 However, previous sentence embedding frameworks cannot incorporate such information.
-Thus, in this work, we design a novel unsupervised representation learning method to extract salient information from the template and its pair relation with matching utterances.
 We present TaDSE, \underline{T}emplate-\underline{a}ware \underline{D}ialogue \underline{S}entence \underline{E}mbedding generation framework which produces superior text embeddings for dialogue understanding via template-aware data augmentation, training, and inference.